omgnetwork/omgnetwork.github.io/docs/glossary.md

 OMG Network used soft slashing in its initial Honte implementation.
 Returns are distributed in proportion to the number of tokens staked.
 However, PoS still represents a more equitable system in that returns are directly proportional to your stake.
 In PoW, the more computing power you have, the cheaper it is to add more - and since computing power is what earns you mining rewards, this leads to people with lots of money collecting disproportionately larger returns.
 In PoS, a dollar is a dollar no matter how many of them you have.

 ## Protocol
-An established set of rules or parameters for formatting, transmitting and communicating data between network devices.
+An established set of rules or parameters for formatting, transmitting, and communicating data between network devices.

 ## Prover
 The entity that generates proof for trades.